 5] Archive Mail & Contacts Folders In MS Outlook

 Most of us tend to keep very old emails and contacts that we no more use.
 While there is an option to export the entire PST file and then go ahead deleting each mail that we don’t need anymore, it is better to set up MS Outlook to archive files automatically.
 When you turn on Auto Archive in Outlook for any folder, MS Outlook checks for mail items older than the time period you specify and archives them into Archive.pst into a folder you specify.

 To (auto) archive a folder, right-click on the folder and select Properties.
 Go to the Auto Archive tab (see image below).
 Set up: (a) threshold for archiving; and (b) the folder where you want the old items to be archived.
 You may specify additional settings or even use the default one.

-Do note that until you set up Auto Archive, MS Outlook will not optimize folders in PST files.
+Do note that until you set up Auto Archive, Microsoft Outlook will not optimize folders in PST files.
 This explains how to optimize MS Outlook for speed.

 If you have any further tips, please share with us.